 - Spaceflight - Besides working for the largest private operator of satellites, I attended many launches in Florida and had semi-private tours of space launch facilities at Cape Canaveral/Kennedy Space Center.

 - Digital Forensics - Took Master-level class in Digital Forensics at UCF, took Cybersecurity specialization on Coursera.

 - Martial Arts - Practiced martial arts in middle and high school.
-Resumed in summer 2017 by attending Taekwon-Do classes in Berlin.
+From 2017-2018 I attended Taekwon-Do classes in Berlin.

 - OpenStreetMap - Contribute to OSM, including Humanitarian OpenStreetMap mapping.

 - Berliner Obdachlosenhilfe - Prepared and distributed food for the homeless

 - Habitat for Humanity - Helped build homes in Melbourne, FL

 - Harris High School Design Challenge - Get students involved with Science, Technology, Engineering, and Math (STEM) in local high schools.
 The design challenge consists of teams of high school students creating a mobile application to solve certain challenges.
 My responsibilities included updating the Android framework, judging preliminary presentations by the students, and being a “dispatcher” during the actual competition.